Assignment 7: System Monitor with Interrupts

 • Cacheing is a technique used widely in computer science.
 The basic gist is that you save a result to re-use rather than having to repeatedly recompute/refetch.

 • As one example: each use of gl_draw_char calls font_get_glyph to re-extract the glyph from the font bitmap.
-If the gl module extracted the glyph on first use and saved it, using the cached version on subsequent draw operations avoids the repeated work.
+If the gl module extracted a glyph on first use and saved it, it could use the cached version on subsequent draw operations and avoid the repeated work to extract it.

 • If you do the profiler extension, you can use it to identify the hot spots in your code, which points you to the places to focus your attention to get the most impact for your efforts!